Awards in Philosophy for Excellent Philosophy Essays

 The department offers several awards for outstanding undergraduate work at various levels.
 The awards recognize papers written for a philosophy department course or senior ("honors") thesis as being of outstanding quality.
 All of them require nomination by faculty, who will submit the corresponding student papers to the Director of Undergraduate Studies, who appoints two department members (none of whom may be instructors for any of the papers) to decide whether to award the prizes.
 Currently, the department awards:

-- the Herder-prize for the best paper written by a First- or Second-Year student in a philosophy course.
+- the Steven J. White Prize for the best paper written by a First- or Second-Year student in a philosophy course.

 - the Brentano-prize for the best paper written by a Third- or Fourth-Year student in a philosophy course.